atmars77/atmars77.github.io/submit.md

 feature_image: "/assets/Images/tina_candle.jpg"
 excerpt: "Submit to Spark to Flame"
 ---
 We are currently open for submissions for Issue One.
-We will be accepting submissions through March 31st.
+We will be accepting submissions through April 30th.

 To submit, fill out this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLScK-5ArvstWpBkvBcw4TYKUSAPVl5In5AHuAPFlRvVUN_zhCA/viewform).